 statement

-lastly, since i first began producing music and street performing at 16, sampling and busking have been indispensable aspects of my practice. faced with epochal levels of wealth inequality and political disenfranchisement, members of market-dominated societies stand to gain immeasurably from these techniques. both make necessary resources sustainably accessible by offering alternative means of distributing them beyond those legitimized by the state and capital. in turn, they aid in protecting the commons, fertile ground wherein every reality germinates like a seed. there, the me who used rubber bands as string instruments and modeled jetpacks out of styrofoam duct-taped to pringles cans is emancipated from lack.
+lastly, since i first began producing music and street performing at 16, sampling and busking have been indispensable aspects of my practice. faced with epochal levels of wealth inequality and political disenfranchisement, members of market-dominated societies stand to gain immeasurably from these techniques. both make necessary resources sustainably accessible by offering alternative means of distributing them beyond those legitimized by the state and capital. in turn, they aid in protecting the commons, fertile ground wherein every reality germinates like a seed. there, my inner child who once used rubber bands as string instruments and modeled jetpacks out of styrofoam duct-taped to pringles cans is emancipated from lack.